 Venga, Ana, date prisa, que nos van a dar las uvas.

 Older than los Reyes Magos!

 In Spain, the eternal battle between Papa Noel (Santa Claus) and los tres Reyes Magos (the Three Wise Men) has three unquestionable winners: Balthasar, Melchior and Gaspar.
 Although nowadays, more and more families give presents on the 25th of December, the traditional day for children to receive their toys is still the 6th of January.
 This tradition is so old, that, if you say “eres más antiguo que los Reyes Magos” to a person, you really mean he or she is a caveman, an old-fashioned person.

 ¿Tienes que estar en tu casa a las diez de la noche?
 Tu padre es más antiguo que los Reyes Magos.

 Grammar, vocabulary, conversation, but also Spanish culture, history and news are present in our lessons via Skype.
-If you want to learn more Christmas idioms in Spanish and enjoy a new language, don’t hesitate and reserve a free trial lesson here.
+If you want to learn more Christmas idioms in Spanish and enjoy a new language, don’t hesitate and reserve a trial lesson here.
 Hurry up or te van a dar las uvas!